hongtaoh/hongtaoh.github.io/content/en/blog/2021-07-15-julia-missing.md

 toc: true
 ---
 {{<block class="warning">}}
-Unless you are able to constantly moniter and update changes in this post, please DON'T repost it anywere.
+Unless you are able to constantly moniter and update changes in this post, please DO NOT repost it anywere!
 {{<end>}}

 {{<block class="tip">}}